Earth oven: Asia

+In China, dishes such as beggar's chicken were originally prepared with earth ovens, where the inventor is said to have "dug a hole, lit a fire and buried the chicken."

 The Hakka of China that live in tulou have been known to use earth ovens to cook.

+In Taiwan, earth ovens (炕窯) are also a popular way to cook.
+In early Taiwanese agricultural society, adults would take children to build earth ovens and cook simple ingredients like sweet potatoes and taro.

 Middle East and North Africa

-Earth oven cooking is sometimes used for celebratory cooking in North Africa, particularly Morocco: a whole lamb is cooked in an earth oven (called a tandir, etymologically related to the Central- and South-Asian tandoor and possibly descended from an Akkadian word tinuru) in a manner similar to the Hawaiian kalua.
+Earth oven cooking is sometimes used for celebratory cooking in North Africa, particularly Morocco: a whole lamb is cooked in an earth oven (called a tandir, etymologically related to the Central- and South-Asian tandoor and possibly descended from an Akkadian word tinuru) in a manner similar to the Hawaiian kālua.
 Among Bedouin and Tuareg nomads, a simple earth oven is used – often when men travel without family or kitchen equipment in the desert.
 The oven is mostly used to bake bread but is also used to cook venison and waran.
 When baking bread, the wheat or barley flour is mixed with water and some salt and then placed directly into the hot sands beneath the camp fire.
 It is then covered again by hot coal and left to bake.
 This kind of bread is eaten with black tea (in the absence of labneh).
 The sand has to be knocked off carefully before consuming the bread.
 Sometimes this type of bread is also made when the family is together, because people like the taste of it.
 The bread is often mixed with molten fat (sometimes oil or butter) and labneh (goat milk yoghurt) and then formed into a dough before eating.
 This bread is known as Arbut but may be known under other local names.